Covenant of employees to patients and families by:

-By being aware of our personality and how we come across to patients and families by communicating and flexing with them.
+Being aware of our personality and how we come across to patients and families by communicating and flexing with them.

-By creating an atmosphere of graciousness, respect and professionalism towards all patients and people whom we relate regardless of religious affiliation or no religious affiliation at all.
+Creating an atmosphere of graciousness, respect and professionalism towards all patients and people whom we relate regardless of religious affiliation or no religious affiliation at all.

-By providing rituals and other services for healing and comfort in a timely and efficient manner.
+Providing rituals and other services for healing and comfort in a timely and efficient manner.

-By showing the same compassion to all regardless of who the person is or what he/she believes.
+Showing the same compassion to all regardless of who the person is or what he/she believes.

-By promising to make the patients needs come first.
+Promising to make the patients needs come first.

-By showing sensitivity to a patient's spiritual and cultural needs and differences.
+Showing sensitivity to a patient's spiritual and cultural needs and differences.

-By being present without judgment.
+Being present without judgment.

 Covenant of employees to the director, each other and the community by:

-By showing our effective patient interventions and outcomes by being accountable for both our positive and negative outcomes in a spirit of transparency with each other.
+Showing our effective patient interventions and outcomes by being accountable for both our positive and negative outcomes in a spirit of transparency with each other.

-By sharing our stories within our chaplain group through both verbal and written so that we can all learn from one another.
+Sharing our stories within our chaplain group through both verbal and written so that we can all learn from one another.

-By telling Chaplain Gary or Chaplain Jacek of service recovery situations.
+Telling Chaplain Gary or Chaplain Jacek of service recovery situations.